bwreilly/career-map/readme.md

 Couldn't find anything for South Dakota.
 Perhaps they declined to participate.
 If anyone happens to know where to find it, I would be happy to add it in.

+## Contribute

+The front end particularly is very much a work in progress.
+Pull requests welcome.

 ## Rights

 BLS data is public domain.
 Go nuts.